Great Yarmouth Pleasure Beach: History

-Pat Collins' son John was appointed to oversee day-to-day operation of the park.
-The Collins' installed a Figure 8 roller coaster and the prototype circular water chute, which had been designed by German showman Hugo Haase, both of which opened in 1929.
+Pat Collins' son John was appointed to oversee day-to-day operations of the park.
+The Collinses installed a Figure 8 roller coaster and the prototype circular water chute, which had been designed by German showman Hugo Haase, both of which opened in 1929.
 In 1931 Pat and John visited the Colonial Exhibition in Paris where there was an amusement park among the attractions.
-The largest ride there was a scenic railway operated by Hugo Haase, who the Collins's had recently done business with.
+The largest ride there was a scenic railway operated by Hugo Haase, who the Collinses had recently done business with.
 At the close of the Exhibition, Collins purchased the ride for Pleasure Beach and it was dismantled, shipped to England and erected in the park.
 The ride, now called Roller Coaster, opened on 14 May 1932 and has been operational since.
-It remains the most popular ride at Pleasure Beach and it is now a rare example of the scenic railway design of roller coaster - being one of only two such rides left in the UK (the other being the Scenic Railway at Dreamland Amusement Park, Margate) and one of only seven in the world.
-In common with most scenic railways, a 'brakeman' is required to ride with the train to control its speed and to stop it at the end of the ride, as there are no brakes on the track.
+It remains the most popular ride at Pleasure Beach and it is now a rare example of the scenic railway design of roller coaster—being one of only two such rides left in the UK (the other being the Scenic Railway at Dreamland Amusement Park, Margate) and one of only seven in the world.
+In common with most scenic railways, a 'brakesperson' is required to ride with the train to control its speed and to stop it at the end of the ride, as there are no brakes on the track.

 By the 1950s, John Collins had endeavors elsewhere and could not commit the time to Pleasure Beach it needed.
 He sublet the site to Botton Brothers Limited ahead of the 1954 season.
 This was a company formed by brothers Albert and James Botton, who had operated various rides and attractions at travelling fairs and static parks around the south-east of England since 1942.
-Albert Botton moved to Great Yarmouth to oversee day-to-day operation of the park and a policy of annual improvement commenced.
+Albert Botton moved to Great Yarmouth to oversee day-to-day operations of the park and a policy of annual improvement commenced.
 Some of the rides that were at the Pleasure Beach during this time included The Jets, Satellite, Paratrooper, Sky Wheels and Swirl.
-Botton Brothers also installed their Gallopers near the entrance to Pleasure Beach in 1954 and this ride remains there today.
+Botton Brothers also installed their Gallopers near the entrance to Pleasure Beach in 1954.